The Telescopes of Whispering Skies Observatory: Four Platforms, Side by Side

 • Focal length ladder (400 → 739 → 1080 → 1300mm)

-• Camera standardization where it matters (three systems on the same APS-C mono camera class)
+• Camera standardization where possible (three systems on the same APS-C mono camera class )

 • Guiding choices that match the tolerance regime (OAG where you need it; guide scopes where you don’t)